INRIA/scikit-learn-mooc/slides/linear_model.md

 ???
 Here is an other way of representing our data.
 In this case, X has two dimension x1 and x2.
-The axis correspond to x1, x2
-and the color correspond to the target label y
+The axes correspond to x1, x2 and the color corresponds to the target label y.

 ---
 # Model complexity
 Salary = *.4 x* education_level + *.2 x* hours-per-week + *.1 x* age +
 .red[ *.2 x* zodiac_sign + *.1 x* red_socks] + ...

-* A linear model can also overfit.
+* A linear model can also overfit

 The most classic way to limit its complexity is to push coefficients toward small values.
 Such model is called *Ridge* for regression settings.
 ???

-If we have too many parameters w.r.t. number of samples, it's adviced to penalize the parameters of our models.
+If we have too many parameters w.r.t. the number of samples, it is advised to penalize the parameters of our models.

-With weights penalty, we include the value of the model's weights within the objectif function So a penalized model should choose lower weights for almost a similar fit
+With weights penalty, we include the value of the model's weights within the objective function (i.e. the sum of the squared residuals).
+So a penalized model should choose lower weights for almost a similar fit.

 The complexity parameter \alpha controls the amount of shrinkage: the larger the value of \alpha, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.